Government eases some restrictions, reopens the airport

 Schools: Closed, affecting over 142,000 learners.
 Classes continue through distance learning.

-Borders/Flights: Passenger flights, stopped on 8 March, are expected to resume on 17 July.
-Cargo flights, port operations and shipments continue to proceed normally, with some delays as most cargo arrives on commercial flights. .
+Borders/Flights: Passenger flights, stopped on 8 March, and resumed on 17 July.
+Cargo flights, port operations and shipments continue to proceed normally, with some delays as most cargo arrives on commercial flights.

-The Government announced on 10 May the gradual lift of COVID-19-related restrictions from 17 May, when the extended State of Emergency expired.
+With 5,374 cases confirmed as of 19 August, the country has been experiencing a downward trend in the daily number of patients contracting COVID-19 since mid-June, partly due to a lower number of tests conducted.
+Djibouti is the country with the highest prevalence of the disease in the continent.
+Recent rains and floods across the country have affected more than 110,000 people and displaced many of them, increasing the risk of community transmission.
+On 10 May, the Government announced the gradual lift of COVID-19-related restrictions from 17 May, when the extended State of Emergency expired.
 Most business and economic activities were allowed to resume, following specific guidelines, including the use of mask and social distance.
 The lockdown was imposed on 23 March, with all stores closed with the exception of food markets, pharmacies, banks and gas stations.
 Schools have also been closed, affecting 142,564 learners countrywide.
-The Government is planning to re-open the ariport for commercial flights on 17 July, which has been closed since 8 March.
-Cargo flights were allowed to operate normally.
+The Government reopened the airport for commercial flights on 17 July, which had been closed since 8 March.
+While cargo flights continued to operate normally, UNHAS operations were suspended.

 The Ministry of Health and its partners have increased their preparedness by building surveillance, testing, quarantine and health worker capacity.
 WHO has delivered protective and medical equipment, including tests and respirators.